A Woman Says She Was Kicked Off A Flight For Breastfeeding & Then Her Day Got Even Worse

-Dr. Mei Rui, a cancer researcher and Grammy-winning concert pianist, says she was kicked off a Spirit Airlines flight for breastfeeding her 2-year-old son while traveling from her home in Houston to New York City on Friday.
-Her mother and father were traveling with her.
+Dr Mei Rui, a cancer researcher and Grammy-winning concert pianist, says she was kicked off a Spirit Airlines flight for breastfeeding her 2-year-old son while travelling from her home in Houston to New York City on Friday.
+Her mother and father were travelling with her.

 Advertisement